Successful copywriters are not born, they are made.

 Definitely worth paying $$$ considering it’s written by the legendary copywriter that history has yet to duplicate and no marketing guru could ever top.

-John Caple’s Tested Advertising Methods is a must-read book for newbies, seasoned copywriters, or just about anyone with a growing interest in how to write great copy.
+This is a must-read for copywriting newbies, seasoned copywriters, or just about anyone with a growing interest in how to write great copy.

 It must seem a little strange that this book came out even before the computer or the internet was born back in 1932 but what’s even more compelling is that the stuff it preaches is so incredibly relevant and highly applicable to this very date.